Around the Bloc: Reiff in the Woods

 If you’ve managed to survive this far on your first visit then it’s likely your skin has had just about as much as it can take for one day.
 Driving westerly in the direction of the pub at Altandhu is highly recommended at this stage, but can you resist pulling onto some of the test pieces at this little buttress by the road.
 It’s a lovely piece of rock, but don’t be fooled by how innocent some of the problems look.
 They will suck you in and suck you dry.
 The Crack (V7) follows the obvious leftward slanting crack line on immaculate rock and is pretty savage at the grade.
 Possibly a more realistic proposition would be the less brutal A Man in Ascent (V4.)
 Although starting in the same position this avoids the crack entirely and instead utilizes the more amenable layaways.
 Another great problem to get you thinking is the appropriately named Pebble Mill (V6), which climbs the rounded holds, and small pebbles left of The Crack.

 The crag is covered briefly in the excellent Boulder Britain guide by Niall Grimes.
 Ullapool Bouldering by Ian Taylor contains all the routes and can be purchased from North West Outdoors in Ullapool.
 The shop has an amazing café and inspiring photographic gallery above.
-The ideal place to chill out and re-generate some skin on rainy days.
-An alternative is The Stone Country Guide to Bouldering in Scotland by John Watson. www.scottishclimbs.com website has a brief overview and contains all the latest new problems.
+The ideal place to chill out and regenerate some skin on rainy days.
+A great alternative if you can't get a copy of Ullapool Bouldering is Boulder Scotland by John Watson. www.scottishclimbs.com website has a brief overview and contains all the latest new problems.

 Drive north of Ullapool on the A835 for 11 miles then turn left onto the minor road signed Achiltibuie.
 When the unmistakable peak of Stac Pollaidh comes into view on the right drive a further two miles and park up by some trees on your left.
 All the sectors are within 15 minutes of the road.